Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Convenience stores are your best friends in Japan.
-What to buy in convenience stores?
-You can come here when you’re hungry, when you are thirsty when you need the emergency supplies.
-You can find Japanese convenience stores basically at every turn in the big cities.
+Wondering what to buy in these convenient havens?
+Whether you’re feeling hungry, thirsty, or in need of emergency supplies, convenience stores have got you covered.
+You’ll find these indispensable establishments at practically every corner in the big cities.

 Check out every Japanese food you should try, fusion dishes, types of ramen, ramen chains, yakitori and food and drinks at izakaya, fast food chains in Japan and healthy food in Japan!